Coastal and Marine Sciences

 - and a “capstone” independent, marine-related research project that will count toward the certificate.

-Students interested in working toward the certificate should contact Cindy Bright, Program Coordinator, at firstname.lastname@example.org or 413-585-3799 to schedule an introductory meeting.
-After beginning the introductory course of study, students must select a FCCMS faculty advisor.
+Students interested in working toward the certificate should contact the FCCMS program coordinator to schedule an introductory meeting.
+After beginning the introductory course of study, students will be assigned a FCCMS faculty advisor.
 Advisors at Mount Holyoke College are Jason Andras (biological sciences), Renae Brodie (biological sciences), and Al Werner (geology).

 Requirements for the Certificate